Customs and traditions forge a community

 Traditionally good: beer and cheese from Bavaria

 If you fancy a cold beer after so much culture, then you could benefit from what is probably the most famous cultural heritage of Bavaria: the Bavarian brewing tradition in accordance with the beer purity law.
-Or you could try a tasty piece of Allgäu cheese: The Alpine economy of the Allgäu is still, as it was a hundred years ago, all about finding a balance between agriculture and nature – and was also added to the UNESCO list in 2017.
+The community brewing as well as the serving and consumption of the artisan brewed beer is characteristic for the Upper Palatinate Zoigl culture.
+Or you could try a tasty piece of Allgäu cheese: The Alpine economy of the Allgäu Alps is still, as it was a hundred years ago, all about finding a balance between agriculture and nature – and was also added to the UNESCO list in 2017.

 One visit is nowhere near enough to discover the intangible cultural heritage of Bavaria.
 Of the current 68 UNESCO designations, 26 are from Bavaria – more than any other German state.
 The beauty of this cultural treasure is that, where people bring their traditions to life and pass them on from one generation to the next, the customs are constantly changing – and there is always something new to discover.